People Want To See If We'll Hate Them After We've Read Their "Am I The Jerk?" Stories

 You’re not her parent.
 If that was a requirement your parents wanted to be enforced, they should have told you beforehand.

+Eve is 12 and 12-year-olds don’t wear coats.
+Period.
+Middle-school-aged kids are infamously dumb about the weather.
 They don’t dare be seen in a raincoat or carrying an umbrella.
 Don’t you DARE ask them to wear a coat when it’s cold out?

-Your sister is every other kid in her school.
+if she’s not going to wear it, what is the point in making the kid lug it around all day?
 She’s more likely to misplace it, leave it in a locker, forget it in a classroom, etc. Then your mom is annoyed at Eve.”
 QuirkyFunUsername

 Another User Comments: